Community Resource Division

 We utilize concepts and strategies based on Crime Prevention Through Environmental Design (CPTED).
 The CPTED approach outlines how proper design and effective use of the environment can lead to the reduction of crime and improvement in the quality of life.
 A CPTED review involves five overlapping principles.
 These include Natural Surveillance, Territorial Reinforcement, Natural Access Control, Maintenance, and Target Hardening.

 For further information on CPTED principles and to schedule a review of your business, please fill out this form.
 Our Department would also like to provide you and your employees with the education and knowledge to reduce crime in your area.
-If you would like to set up a meeting with one of our officers to discuss security and safety for your business and employees, email Officer Britney Warner.
+If you would like to set up a meeting with one of our officers to discuss security and safety for your business and employees, email the Business Watch Officer..

 Download a copy of our Crime Prevention for Your Business Using CPTED (PDF) brochure.
 It includes ways to improve the safety of your employees and your property.